linroger/Wealth-of-Nations/Advanced Investments/Lecture 2- Asset Allocation with Multiple Risky Assets.md

 One percentage point is not much.
 Recall that in the last lecture we estimated the standard error of the mean returns in the three bond categories and the standard error was roughly one percent for each of them.
 So in this sensitivity check we are just considering a relatively mild deviation of one standard error.

 Subtracting one percentage point from the mean returns of the three bond categories and then recalculating the optimal portfolio yields weights of shown in Figure 2.6a.
-Comparing with the weights before this modification,    we see a reduction in the allocation to international and corporate bonds,    but,    surprisingly,    an increase in the U.S. Treasury bond allocation.
+Comparing with the weights before this modification,    we see a reduction in the allocation to international and [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]],    but,    surprisingly,    an increase in the U.S. Treasury bond allocation.
 This illustrates how difficult it is to anticipate the change in the optimal portfolio weights that results from changing some of the inputs of the portfolio formula.
 The overall allocation to bonds of all three categories combined does not seem very sensitive to the potentially too optimistic bond return expectations.

 Another useful sensitivity check can help us understand the conditions that lead to short positions in international stocks in the optimized portfolio.
 Looking back at Table 2.1 and focusing on the stock asset classes,    we see that the three stocks asset classes - domestic,    international,    and value stocks-have high correlations above 0.60.
 At the same time,    the mean excess returns are quite different,    with value stocks having about four percentage points higher mean excess returns than international stocks,    and domestic stocks somewhere inbetween.
 From a portfolio optimization viewpoint,    this looks like an opportunity to construct a position that earns high expected return with